rojo-rbx/rojo.space/docs/intro.md

 There are decades of excellent tools available that operate on files.
 With Rojo, it's possible to take advantage of any of them!

-Popular tools that are tailored towards Roblox or Lua in general:
+Popular tools that are tailored towards Roblox or Luau in general:

 - [Selene](https://github.com/Kampfkarren/selene), a static analysis tool to help you write better Lua
 - [StyLua](https://github.com/JohnnyMorganz/StyLua), a formatter that helps keep your code in a consistent style